 If anyone from Tesla is reading, I have some ideas I want to test out.
 The rest of you, carry on.
 The design of Tesla cars (I am not sure about the engine yet) is wonderful, but can be further developed.
 Currently, they are built lower to the ground for maximum fuel efficiency.
 Continue that design with making the bottoms heavy and the tops lighter to make the cars safer (when it flips) and less air resistant.

 How about adding more sensors monitoring your driving behavior to ensure the maximum results from the the fuel you put in your car?
 I know my sisters’ Prius shows the ratio of fuel/electricity being used on the road and on the freeway so she can adjust her behavior accordingly.
 How about putting in sensors on the steering wheel?
 This way, they can detect any wide movement of the wheel/car, which can lessen fuel efficiency.

-If you have opinions of you own and live in the Bay Area, California, please attend Al Gore’s event (See HERE).
-Even though it is sold out, you can post questions and comments under the discussion section.
+If you have opinions of your own and live in the Bay Area, California, please attend Al Gore’s event (See HERE).
+Even though it is sold out, you can post questions and comments in the discussion section.

 Well, that’s it guys!
 Why am I teaching my readers and followers this?
-Just because, I am tired with this debate.
+Just because, I am tired of this debate.
 Now let’s put in the money where it is needed.